rdf-ext-archive/rdf-ext-spec/API.md

 ### boolean test (Quad|Triple triple)

 A callable function that returns true if the input Triple passes the test this function implements.

+# Acknowledgements

+Many parts of this documents are based on the RDF Interfaces specification.
+Therefore the authors of this document would like to thank all contributors of the RDF Interfaces specification.